Realistic Geofiction

 Creating One of Your Own

-The best way to adapt a project - even if it turns out to be less realistic in the end - is to take a region of the Earth checkout, Collectible Matchbooks and Matchboxes and modify it.
+The best way to adapt a project - even if it turns out to be less realistic in the end - is to take a region of the Earth why not visit, Digital Camera Tips and modify it.
 This is precisely what J.R.R.
 Tolkien did with Middle-Earth.
 It is no coincidence that Middle-Earth resembles Europe and the Middle East, with the Shire representing England, Mordor representing the rugged eastern parts of the continent, and Harad and the lands to the south bordering Gondor representing the Middle East and Africa.

 This is not to say that the comparison is absolute, but it is arguable that Tolkien, in the beginning, patterned his world in part off of what he knew.
 He later took this foundation and turned it into his own creation that was the basis for an epic fantasy, but you do not have to go that far.
-In fact, Dies the Fire, why not visit, Music Box Collectibles the first novel in a series written by S.M.
+In fact, Dies the Fire, also look at, Insect Collectibles the first novel in a series written by S.M.
 Stirling, is a post-apocalyptic work set in an alternative version of Oregon in the United States.

 That is the best way to start - and will give you a good foundation for your own realistic geofiction.